*This post may contain affiliate links. Please see my disclosure for more details!*

 - With an electric mixer (I use my KitchenAid) Mix the cream cheese, vanilla, icing sugar and Biscoff Spread until smooth.

 - Mix in the double cream and whisk until its thick and holds itself completely!
 (Don't whip it too fast, slow and steady wins the race).
+Alternatively, you can whip the cream separately to stiff peaks and fold through!

 - Spread the mixture evenly over the biscuit base and chill in the fridge for at least 5-6 hours, but preferably overnight.